Bruce-Lambert/podcast_analysis/analysis_summary.md

 ## Conclusions
 The updated analysis, based on a high-precision transcript, confirms and sharpens the initial findings.
 The discourse marker "right" is not just a minor feature of the conversation but a defining characteristic of Dylan Patel's communication style in this technical context.
 The sheer volume of usage highlights its critical function for him in navigating and articulating extremely complex topics.
 This underscores the value of using verbatim, word-level data to capture the authentic texture and mechanisms of spoken technical communication, which are often sanitized away in edited transcripts.

-*Analysis based on verified ElevenLabs transcript, updated February 12, 2025*
+*Analysis based on verified ElevenLabs transcript, updated June 23, 2025*

 ---